pilotMike/SchedulerHostedService/README.md

 To implement, implement the IScheduledTask interface and have a method named `InvokeAsync` that returns a `Task` and has its dependencies in its method signature, such as `Task InvokeAsync(ILogger logger, ISomeService service, CancellationToken token)`.

 This class uses service location, so you'll either need an IoC that supports it or you'll need to create a wrapper that allows your IoC to register itself.

+I modified this code from what I've found online (lost the link though).